• Skip to primary navigation

 • Note 4: To really get a seafood flavor into the vegan scallops, you need either ume plum vinegar or dulse flakes.
 Crumbled nori sheets can also be used in a pinch!
 If you don’t care about them having the seafood flavor and just want it to be savory, skip this altogether and they’ll still be delicious.

-• Note 6: It’s optional, but I used it to slightly thicken the pasta sauce at the end.
-You could make a little cornstarch or arrowroot powder slurry at the end if you prefer.
-But the nutritional yeast does not play a huge role in the flavor if you do add it--it’s not overwhelming.
+• Note 6: Vegan parmesan (grated) is optional, but I used it to slightly thicken the pasta sauce at the end.
+I used about a third of a cup.
+You could use nutritional yeast instead or even just make a little cornstarch or arrowroot powder slurry at the end if you prefer.

 • Prep Time: 10 minutes